Department of Mechanical Science and Bioengineering

 Division of Bioengineering

 We are mainly focusing on bioengineering analyses of the structure and function of living systems in nano- to macro-scopic multiple scales and their applications to biological and medical sciences, clinical medicine, applied mechanics, and engineering.
-Our major research and educational fields are as follows: structural analyses, biophysics, and biomechanics of biological materials and tissues; analyses of the principles and mechanisms of biological functions, and structure-function relationships in bio-machinary units; model analyses of living systems and systemic analyses of human body motion; biomedical and biophysical measurements, biomedical photonics, and medical informatics; developments of biomaterials, artificial organs, and tissue engineering technologies; and developments of optimal design methods and techniques based on biomimetics.
+Our major research and educational fields are as follows: structural analyses, biophysics, and biomechanics of biological materials and tissues; analyses of the principles and mechanisms of biological functions, and structure-function relationships in bio-machinary units; model analyses of living systems and systemic analyses of human body motion: biomedical and biophysical measurements, cellular and molecular bioengineering, and medical informatics; Big data analysis of medical and biological information, healthcare applications of wearable IoT devices; and developments of optimal design methods and techniques based on biomimetics.

 |Division of Bioengineering||Biomechanical Engineering||Biomechanics Group|